 If you hold a club premises certificate and any details of the licence change, such as the club name, club rules or registered address, you must let us know.
 Click here to tell us about a minor variation to a club premises certificate.

 Comment on an Application

 If you live or work near the premises of a club which has applied for a licence, you may comment on the application before a certificate is granted.
-If comments are made, we will have a hearing to consider the application and the representations.
+If comments are made that are relevant, we will have a hearing to consider the application and the representations.
 We will give details of the reasons for any outcome of such a hearing, and let you know what happens to the application if you commented on it.
 If you are not happy with the outcome, you can also appeal against it.
 Find details of current applications for all licence types.

 You can also apply for a review of a club premises certificate.
 You will need to download this form.